June 11, 2024

 Do YouTube Shorts make money?

-Yes, YouTube Shorts can make money for creators through the YouTube Partnership Program They can also monetize Shorts through brand sponsorships, channel memberships, and affiliate partnerships.
+Yes, YouTube Shorts can make money for creators through the YouTube Partnership Program The platform gives a 55% revenue share to creators, though you can also monetize Shorts through brand sponsorships, channel memberships, and affiliate partnerships.

 How do YouTube Shorts appear?